soulspace-org/overarch/doc/design.md

    The include option should work for both kind of views by only make it more convenient to specify the elements as you would normally without the includes.
 It should have no influence on the rendering rules of the views.

+   A criteria based selection
+   * :transitive or :convex-hull to select all elements reachable from the referenced elements
+   * a map of selection criteria on the element attributes

 Q: **How should the rendering be implemented so that there is a clear separation between the selection of and iteration over the relevant content and the format specific rendering of the content?**